Quantum Computation (Caltech PHYS 219)

 General-purpose lattice-based signature scheme.
 The primary NIST recommendation for most signature applications.

 Lattice-based signatures with smaller output sizes than ML-DSA.
 More complex to implement securely; recommended where bandwidth is constrained.
+Its standard, FIPS 206, is still in draft as of 2026.

 Based only on hash functions -- the most conservative security assumption.
 Slower and larger than lattice-based schemes, but the least dependent on novel mathematical assumptions.